 The famous Christmas lights bring visitors back to the village year on year.
 The lights are on throughout December until early January and are famous for good reason.

 Bodmin Moor has now been named as a Dark Sky Reserve so it’s one of the best places in Cornwall to see the stars.
-You never really realise how many stars are in the sky till you escape the city lights and star up into the assumed darkness.
+You never really realise how many stars are in the sky until you escape the city lights and star up into the assumed darkness.
 It's really quite magical.

 43. Meet the ghosts of Jamaica Inn